Sponsored by Massage Study Buddy

 According to one source, the nonprofit Canadian Consortium for the Investigation of Cannabinoids will soon conduct a study on applied cannabis oil.

-Until evidence builds, the exact pain-relieving effects, and the mechanism by which marijuana- and hemp-derived topical products may relieve pain, is unknown.
+Until evidence builds, the exact pain-relieving effects and the mechanism by which marijuana- and hemp-derived topical products may relieve pain are unknown.

 “Very few studies have been conducted regarding the efficacy of topical cannabis creams, and the vast majority of claims praising their medical performance are purely anecdotal,” Jordan Tishler, M.D., a medical marijuana doctor in Cambridge, Massachusetts, told MASSAGE Magazine.
 “These claims, while outwardly logical, are simply not supported by any sort of robust or conclusive body of medical literature.”